-My visit to Dau Falls in Samboan was low-key one of the best adventures I had in South Cebu in the Philippines.
+A visit to Dao Falls in Samboan (also known as Dau Falls, or Dau Waterfalls) is one of the best adventures you can have in South Cebu in the Philippines.

 So what is so unique about Dao Waterfall compared to the rest?
-Well, to start with, it is recognised as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to the main set of falls is an epic adventure in itself.
+Well, to start with, it’s recognized as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to these falls is an epic adventure in itself.
 Convinced?!

-So without further ado, here is my complete guide to Dau Falls in Cebu including how to get there, how much it costs and what to expect!
+So without further ado, here is my complete guide to visiting Dau Falls in Cebu including how to get there, how much it costs, and what to expect when you arrive.

 Dau Waterfall is located in the Samboan Region in South Cebu, Philippines.

-Dao Falls is best visited from Moalboal, which is 53km away and the drive takes around one hour and twenty minutes.
+Dao Falls Samboan Cebu is best visited from Moalboal, which is 53 km away and the drive takes around one hour and twenty minutes.

 Alternatively, you can rent a car for the time you plan to spend in Cebu and travel around the island at your own pace.